 It started with the 2012 Nirbhaya case, when Narayan embarked on a journey to find the root cause of this abuse and disrespect for the fairer sex.
 She spoke to some 600 women and men, and after 1800 hours of interviews, her key finding was that while we have changed on the outside, inside we are still the same.
 Our biases, notions of what a woman should be and expectations from her – are at the heart of the problem.

-The sub-conscious “generational transfer” of these biases during the

-    upbringing and social conditioning of kids, is what causes the real problem.

-    She cites an instance of an upscale Delhi based family at Sainik farms,

-    where a little boy- all of five years was almost running the show, treated

-    as he was like a “little monarch” commanding everyone from the maid to the

-    mother, grandmom to the gardener- with women in the family relegated to the
+The sub-conscious “generational transfer” of these biases during the upbringing and social conditioning of kids, is what causes the real problem.
+She cites an instance of an upscale Delhi based family at Sainik farms, where a little boy- all of five years was almost running the show, treated as he was like a “little monarch” commanding everyone from the maid to the mother, grandmom to the gardener- with women in the family relegated to the backdrop.

-    backdrop.

-    The author talks about the ‘subtle put downs’ in the middle class Indian

-    homes on the girl child where she is often told – “try to balance”, “know

-    your limits” or “be quiet”, “speak softly”, “never answer back”, “don’t

-    argue”, “duty always over desire”, “be a people pleaser” – things that don’t

-    allow our girls to reach their full potential.
-“We don’t ask the boys to

-    strike that balance or stay in limits.
-These are just tricky ways of
+The author talks about the ‘subtle put downs’ in the middle class Indian homes on the girl child where she is often told – “try to balance”, “know your limits” or “be quiet”, “speak softly”, “never answer back”, “don’t argue”, “duty always over desire”, “be a people pleaser” – things that don’t allow our girls to reach their full potential.
+“We don’t ask the boys to strike that balance or stay in limits.
+These are just tricky ways of controlling girls.

-    controlling girls.
 In a sense we are sending double messages,” says Narayan,

-    who has over 25 years of experience working at the World Bank, the UN on

-    poverty, gender and inequality in development.

-    She calls upon women to connect with more women rather than look at them

-    with distrust and negativity.
+She calls upon women to connect with more women rather than look at them with distrust and negativity.
 Also “men are not your enemy.
-More open

-    conversations and frank discussions with men and children for division of

-    duties and delegating tasks will be important to begin with”.
+More open conversations and frank discussions with men and children for division of duties and delegating tasks will be important to begin with”.